pinggit/pinggit.github.com/jncie-sp-log.md

 <pre><code>inet unicast
 inet labeled-unicast
 </code></pre>
+<p>because both routes (by default), will be put in inet.0 -- the only diff
-<p>so only one address family can't be supported</p>
+between these 2 types of routes are, the labeled route carries a label -- this will lead confliction so only one address family can't be supported</p>
 <p>with rib inet.3 ,these are fine:</p>
 <pre><code>inet unicast
 inet labeled-unicast rib inet.3
 </code></pre>
+<p>because labeled-route are now put in inet.3, unlabeled are in inet.0</p>
-<p>so now "You can allow both labeled and unlabeled routes to be exchanged in a single
+<p>now "You can allow both labeled and unlabeled routes to be exchanged in a single
 session"</p>
 <h4 id="tip-policy-from-rib-inet3">TIP: policy "from rib inet.3"</h4>
 <pre><code>R1             (BGP route NLRI addr family)         R5